yatiris/yatiris.github.io/_people/hernan_kulsgaard.md

 ### Bio

-Hernán Kulsgaard (Hernan) is a PhD student in Computational and Industrial Mathematics at UNICEN.
+Hernán Kulsgaard (Hernan) is a Postdoctoral Research Fellow.
+He holds a PhD degree in Computational and Industrial Mathematics from UNICEN (2022).
 His research is focused on bringing new tools for aiding radiologists to analyze brain MRIs.

 ### Relevant publications